Teamoreteateo/DSA2101-Project/Code.md

 #### Discussion

-The stacked bar chart for Swift’s most popular album reveals the distribution of key musical features (i.e. `danceability`, `acousticness`, `energy`, and `valence`) across each track, sorted by total feature values.
+The stacked bar chart for Swift’s highest rated album reveals the distribution of key musical features (i.e. `danceability`, `acousticness`, `energy`, and `valence`) across each track, sorted by total feature magnitudes.
 By arranging the songs in descending order of their overall feature composition, we get an intuitive sense of the relative importance and magnitude of each feature for individual songs in this album.
 Our visualisation shows a clear variability in how features contribute to individual songs.
-Songs with high total feature values tend to have substantial contributions from `danceability`, `energy` and `valence`, highlighting how upbeat tracks may play a significant role in the album’s popularity. `Acousticness`, though generally lower across tracks, appears sporadically higher in a few songs, suggesting moments where a more subdued, acoustic quality might contrast the otherwise energetic and dynamic nature of the album.
-From these insights, it becomes evident that Swift’s most popular album combines a balance of high-energy elements with a degree of emotional resonance (`valence`), which could contribute significantly to listener engagement and receptivity.
+Songs with high total feature values tend to have substantial contributions from `danceability`, `energy` and `valence`, highlighting how upbeat tracks may play a significant role in the album’s receptivity. `Acousticness`, though generally lower across tracks, appears sporadically higher in a few songs, suggesting moments where a more subdued, acoustic quality might contrast the otherwise energetic and dynamic nature of the album.
+From these insights, it becomes evident that Swift’s most succesful album combines a balance of high-energy elements with a degree of emotional resonance (`valence`), which could contribute significantly to listener engagement and receptivity.
 Acoustic elements, while less dominant, add